 Living with IBS is a daily challenge.
-You have to put up with the embarrassing symptoms, the near-constant need to find the restroom, and of course, the uncomfortable physical aspects of the condition.
+You have to put up with embarrassing symptoms like the near-constant need to find the restroom, and the uncomfortable physical aspects of the condition.
 Constipation can be one of the most frustrating, painful, and uncomfortable symptoms.
 The good news is that there are many ways you can find relief and get back to some sense of regularity.

 When other options have failed, talk to your doctor about prescriptions to treat your constipation.
 A few drugs on the market are designed to relieve constipation.

-This is a stimulant laxative, which means it stimulates the activity of your intestines to produce a bowel movement.
+This is a stimulant laxative.
+It stimulates the activity of your intestines to produce a bowel movement.
 It should produce a bowel movement within six to 12 hours of taking it.
 If your doctor gives you this medication, take it only as directed and for no longer than is recommended.
-It is possible to become dependent on laxatives and lose normal bowel activity.
+It’s possible to become dependent on laxatives and lose normal bowel activity.

-This drug is prescribed for constipation, and often specifically for the chronic constipation associated with IBS.
+Lubiprostone (Amitiza) is approved only for women.
+This drug is recommended for people who suffer from chronic constipation associated with IBS.
 It works by increasing the amount of fluids in your stool.
 This softens the stool, making it easier to pass.
 Make sure you follow dosages and your doctor’s instructions carefully.

 Some aspects of alternative medicine may provide you some relief from constipation.
-Although not proven effective, acupuncture may reduce some of the pain associated with your condition.
+Although it has not been definitely proven to be effective, acupuncture may reduce some of the pain associated with your condition.
 You might also try yoga, massage, and meditation.
-Again, these are not proven to help with research, but there is no harm in trying them.
-At the very least, they will reduce your stress.
+Again, these have not been proven to help, but there is no harm in trying them.
+At the very least, they may reduce your stress.

 You might also try eating probiotics.
-These are bacteria that naturally live in your intestines and help you to process food.
-It is possible that you are lacking the right combination of these useful critters.
-In this case, eating yogurt with active cultures may provide some relief.
+These are bacteria and yeasts that naturally live in your intestines and help you to process food.
+It’s possible that you are lacking the right combination of these organisms.
+In this case, eating yogurt with active cultures may provide some relief from gas and bloating.